 - What activities you can do and when.
 This is especially important if you’ve had a hernia repair.

 One of the instructions will be to make a follow-up appointment for about two weeks after your surgery date.
 Call our office to make this appointment.

 We want every patient to feel informed so they have the best possible experience and outcomes.
 If you would like to hear more about what to expect from your experience with our team, reach out to us at 480-892-2456, and we’ll be glad to answer any questions you might have.

-You can find more contact information, including phone lines for other offices and our office hours, on our contact page.
+You can find more contact information and our office hours on our contact page.

 NOTE: The above instructions are general and apply for the majority of patients and surgeries, however, there may be specific additions or changes that may be unique to your surgery that may differ from what has been listed.
 Your surgeon will communicate these to you if needed.